With several on-site restaurants, you certainly won’t go hungry at Dreams Las Mareas Costa Rica. Trust me, you won’t go thirsty either.

-During our stay in February 2016 to celebrate our 30th birthdays, my best friend Ashley and I dined at each of the Dreams Las Mareas restaurants.
-We certainly had our favorites, but we also had a couple disappointing meals.
+When my best friend and I stayed at the resort in February 2016 to celebrate our 30th birthdays, we dined at each of the Dreams Las Mareas restaurants.
+We certainly had our favorites, but we also had a couple of disappointing meals.
 I’m bluntly sharing the hits and misses of our experience.
-In doing so, I hope that you will have the tastiest visit at the resort.
+In doing so, I hope that you will have the tastiest visit to Dreams Las Mareas.

 Disclosure: This review of the Dreams Las Mareas Costa Rica resort’s restaurants contains some affiliate links.
 When you click on, book your stay, or make a purchase from one of these links, we may earn a commission.

 Portofino: Italian Cuisine and Romantic Ambiance